How a review develops in a collaborative review group...

 7. Improving and updating reviews

-The review author completes and returns the Review Proposal Form which asks for basic information, including: the population, the intervention, the proposed comparison(s) and the main outcomes of the proposed review, as well as the composition of the team.
-The proposal is circulated to members of Cochrane (Fields, Networks, international centers and other collaborative review groups) to guard against possibility of overlap.
+Once submitted the proposal is circulated to members of Cochrane (Fields, Networks, international centers and other collaborative review groups) to guard against possibility of overlap.
 If the proposal is successful, then review proposal becomes a registered title.

 All Cochrane Musculoskeletal reviews should adhere to the MECIR standards.